International students visa renewal in South Africa

 We recommend two schemes are providing good medical cover and value for money:

 If you are officially recognised by the South African Department of Home Affairs as a refugee or asylum seeker, you do not need a study visa.
-You will need to provide an original or certified copy of your official refugee or asylum seeker permit at registration for your programme of study.
+You will need to provide us with a certified copy of your valid refugee or asylum seeker permit at pre-registration.

 South African study visa requirements